 How Much Does IVF Cost?

 As with all things fertility-related, the cost of IVF varies per case.
 The price will depend on certain factors such as your location (country and state), employer benefits, and insurance coverage.
-In general, though, an intended parent can expect to pay between $25,000 and $45,000.
+In general, though, an intended parent can expect to pay between $25,000 and $45,000 for the IVF associated with a surrogacy journey.
 There are many variables to these costs, including whether you opt-in to a guarantee plan with your clinic, so this number will be specific to your individual journey.

 Can I Pursue a Surrogacy Journey Without Using an Agency?